Hardy inequality and the construction of infinitesimal operators with non-basis family of eigenvectors: The construction of infinitesimal operators with non-basis family of eigenvectors on Hilbert spaces

-$\Box$ \end{pf} Combining Theorem~\ref{not-basis_fk} and Corollary~\ref{Cor1} with the spectral theorem of K.~Boyadzhiev and R.~DeLaubenfels~\cite{Boyadzhiev} we obtain the following result. \begin{prop} For each $k\in\mathbb{N}$ and arbitrary $\alpha>0$ the operator $A_k$ constructed in Theorem~\ref{not-basis_fk} has a bounded $\mathcal{H}^{\infty}$-calculus on a strip $H_\alpha=\{z\in \mathbb{C}:\: |Re(z)|<\alpha\}$. \end{prop} It is interesting to compare this result with the construction of an operator $A$ on $H$ without a bounded $\mathcal{H}^{\infty}$-calculus from~\cite{Haase2}(Section 5.5).
+Combining Theorem~\ref{not-basis_fk} and Corollary~\ref{Cor1} with the spectral theorem of K.~Boyadzhiev and R.~DeLaubenfels~\cite{Boyadzhiev} we obtain the following result. \begin{prop} For each $k\in\mathbb{N}$ and arbitrary $\alpha>0$ the operator $A_k$ constructed in Theorem~\ref{not-basis_fk} has a bounded $\mathcal{H}^{\infty}$-calculus on a strip $H_\alpha=\{z\in \mathbb{C}:\: |Re(z)|<\alpha\}$. \end{prop} It is interesting to compare this result with the construction of an operator $A$ on $H$ without a bounded $\mathcal{H}^{\infty}$-calculus from~\cite{Haase2}(Section 5.5).
 This construction is based on the concept of non-Riesz basis.
-About $\mathcal{H}^{\infty}$-calculus see, e.g.,~\cite{Boyadzhiev,Haase1,Haase2,Zwart}.
+About $\mathcal{H}^{\infty}$-calculus see~\cite{Boyadzhiev,Haase1,Haase2,Zwart}, for example.